dus4nstojanovic/create-files-from-template-cli/README.md

 │   │   ├── index.ts
 ```

-Additionaly, the CLI replaced the _FileName_ text with the entered file name:
+Additionally, the CLI replaced the _FileName_ text with the entered file name:

 _MyFile.styles.ts_ (unchanged)